TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/v4input_directory_structure.md

 #### Employment

-There are a couple different subdirectories inside of this directory.
+There are a couple different sub-directories inside of this directory.
 The first, ‘EmpOccRates’, contains the probability of being part of an occupation and employment status for each zone.
 The second, ‘WorkerCategories’ contains the probability of being in a worker mobility category.
 This the first two directories are generated from population synthesis.
 The third directory is ‘ZonalResidence’.
 This directory contains the number of residents in each zone that belong to the employment status and occupation.

 #### Estimation

 This directory contains all of the parameter files used in estimation.
-Unless you are recalibrating GTAModel there are no files here to edit.
+Unless you are re-calibrating GTAModel there are no files here to edit.

-#### Househould Data
+#### Household Data

 This directory contains the household and person files for the synthetic population.
 Titled Household.csv and Persons.csv respectively.
 In addition, you may have a Summary.csv file which contains the sum of the two aforementioned files.